Tips for Driving in San Francisco

 • Also pay attention to street sweeping times and days, as well as tow-away zones.

-Don't feel bad about having to park several blocks away from your destination because nearly everyone does it at one time or another.
-Just make sure you leave extra time to look for a parking spot, park, and then walk to where you need to be.
-Don't leave valuables in your car either because break-ins are common.
+Don't stress about having to park several blocks away from your destination because almost everyone has to.
+Just make sure you leave extra time to look for a parking spot, park and then walk to where you need to be.
+Don't leave valuables in your car either, because break-ins can occur.

 Drive Carefully